Trump administration family separation policy: Fiscal costs and diversion of resources

 The costs of separating migrant children from their parents and keeping them in "tent cities" are higher than keeping them with their parents in detention centers.
 It costs $775 per person per night to house the children when they are separated but $256 per person per night when they are held in permanent HHS facilities and $298 per person per night to keep the children with their parents in ICE detention centers.

-To handle the large amount of immigration charges brought by the Trump administration, federal prosecutors had to divert resources from other crime cases.
+To handle the large amount of immigration charges brought by the Trump administration, federal prosecutors had to divert resources from other criminal cases.
 The head of the Justice Department's major crimes unit in San Diego diverted staff from drug smuggling cases.
 Drug smuggling cases were also increasingly pursued in state courts rather than federal courts, as federal prosecutor were increasingly preoccupied with pursuing charges against illegal border crossings.
-In October 2018, USA Today reported that federal drug-trafficking prosecutions on the Southern border plummeted, as prosecutorial resources were diverted to the family separation policy.
+In October 2018, USA Today reported that the number of federal drug-trafficking prosecutions on the Southern border plummeted, as prosecutorial resources were diverted to the family separation policy.

-It was reported in June 2018, that the Trump administration plans to pay Texas non-profit Southwest Key more than $458 million in the fiscal year of 2018 to care for immigrant children detained crossing the US border illegally.
+It was reported in June 2018, that the Trump administration planned to pay Texas non-profit Southwest Key more than $458 million in the fiscal year of 2018 to care for immigrant children detained crossing the U.S. border illegally.